terra-money/docs/docs/validator/faq.md

 We recommend the following for running Terra Core:

-2 or more CPU cores
+- 4 core Compute Optimized CPU
+- 16GB RAM (32GB to export genesis)
-At least 1TB of disk storage
+- 1TB storage
-At least 16GB of memory
-At least 100mbps network bandwidth
+- At least 100mbps network bandwidth
-#

 ### What are software requirements?